Havana Weather May Averages, Cuba

 The average high temperature for the month a hot 31°C (88°F).
 From midday through late afternoon, the days can be very hot and are best spent in the water or in the shade.
 However, a cool trade wind blows through Havana to provide some relief.
 Overnight and early morning can be cooler, with an average low temperature of 21°C (70°F).

 Havana is situated directly on the coast, and the charm of this capital city lies in the historic architecture and culture located right on the Gulf of Mexico.
-Throughout May the temperature of the Gulf waters steadily rises to reach a very warm seawater temperature of 28°C (82°F).
+Throughout May the temperature of the Gulf waters steadily rises to reach a very warm sea water temperature of 28°C (82°F).
 Despite the warm water temperature, the Gulf of Mexico can still be a relief from the hot white-sand beaches stretching outside Havana.

 The month of May sees temperatures rise from comfortable to stifling in Havana, and it is time for guests to seek options outside Old Havana and along the seaside.
 Fortunately, one of the best hotels in Havana is located in the residential neighborhood of Miramar, just along the water.
 The 5-star Melia Habana has a great swimming pool, and every other modern amenity and service offered by a large hotel.
-It is also the hotel most recommended for business travelers to Havana.
+It is also the hotel most recommended for business travelers in Havana.

 Visitors to Havana are often seeking more than a beach vacation, and something new, weird and wonderful is easy to find with a stay at Hotel Los Frailes.
-This interesting and unique hotel is religious themed, and even the staff dresses like monks.
+This interesting and unique hotel is religious themed, and even the staff dress like monks.
 From the lobby to the guest rooms everything is decorated in soothing warm earth tones that add to the sense of serenity within this central hotel.
 Despite the quirky theme, the management and staff at Hotel Los Frailes are serious about providing a great guest experience.

 Kitsch to classic, the expanse of accommodation in Havana is finally developing to include all levels and types of guest experience.
 One hotel that has watched Cuba change, develop, retreat back and rebuild is the Mercure Hotel Sevilla.
 The Mercure Hotel Sevilla opened in 1908, and its history is as complicated and interesting as Cuba's.
 Once owned by a gangster, now expertly run by the Mercure management group, this hotel provides a personalised and luxurious guest experience.
 Be sure to book your stay over a Friday night to listen to the opera from the hotel's rooftop.